leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/broken_tag_generator_upload.png" title="broken tag generator upload web traffic" >}}

 I opened the image URL in a new tab, which revealed the full URL as <https://tag-generator.kringlecastle.com/image?id=a5471902-34bb-461c-80d7-2620c3d1bc66.png>.
-At this stage I decided to fire up Burp Suite to test if the `id` field may be vulnerable to local file inclusion using and `id` of `../../../../etc/passwd`, which it was.
+At this stage I decided to fire up Burp Suite to test if the `id` field may be vulnerable to local file inclusion using an `id` of `../../../../etc/passwd`, which it was.

 {{< figure src="/images/holidayhack-20/broken_tag_generator_lfi.png" title="broken tag generator lfi" >}}